Nuitka/Nuitka/Developer_Manual.rst

-The task here is that first all the arguments are evaluated, left to right, and then they are merged into only two, that is positional and named arguments only. for this, the star list argument and the star dict arguments, are merged with the positional and named arguments.
+The task here is that first all the arguments are evaluated, left to right, and then they are merged into only two, that is positional and named arguments only. for this, the star list argument and the star dictionary arguments, are merged with the positional and named arguments.

-What's peculiar, is that if both the star list and dict arguments are present, the merging is first done for star dict, and only after that for the star list argument.
+What's peculiar, is that if both the star list and dictionary arguments are present, the merging is first done for star dictionary, and only after that for the star list argument.
 This makes a difference, because in case of an error, the star argument raises first.

 .. code-block:: python